adinhodovic/terraform-cloudflare-maintenance/README.md

 ## Usage

-A detailed explanation of [the implementation is described here.](https://hodovi.cc/blog/quick-pretty-and-easy-maintenance-page-using-cloudflare-workers-terraform/)
+A detailed explanation of [the implementation can be found here.](https://hodovi.cc/blog/quick-pretty-and-easy-maintenance-page-using-cloudflare-workers-terraform/)

 Simple maintenance page with your logo, fav icon, company name, font and